 Parents with school-going children will most likely associate Racial Harmony Day with their kids having to dress up in ethnic clothes.
-However, why is Racial Harmony Day celebrated in Singapore?
-What is the significance of the date 21 July which has been designated as Racial Harmony Day?
+However, the origins of Racial Harmony Day are way more dark than just dressing up for a day.
+So, what is the significance of the date 21 July which has been designated as Racial Harmony Day in Singapore?

 Here are some answers to questions you may have about Racial Harmony Day in Singapore.